Living in Whitby

 Living in Whitby — lifestyle and amenities

-Whitby is a compact coastal town in Yorkshire with a population of around 14,821.
+Whitby is a compact town in Yorkshire with a population of around 14,821.
 The area has a community feel with local shops, cafes, and green spaces contributing to quality of life.

 Who lives in Whitby?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.